jenninglim/recursion-schemes-in-DSL/Report/report.md

 which provide considerable more power but is sparse in comparison.

 In Haskell,
-a functor is defined as follows:
+a functor is defined as:

 ```
 class Functor f where
   fmap :: (a -> b) -> f a -> f b
 ```

-It is also important when providing an instance of functor to ensure that they satisfy the functor laws of:
+They must satisfy the functor laws:

 ```
+    -- Identity.
     fmap id = id

+    -- Composition.
     fmap (f . g) = fmap f . fmap g
 ```

-The first law respects the idea of an identity in morphism and the second preserves the idea of composition of morphism.
+The first law preserves the idea of an identity morphism in each category, and the second preserves the idea of composition of each morphism.

 {introduction for algebra and coalgebra}
 In mathematics, abstract structures such as groups are given an algebraic specification, this constitutes finite data.